Quality You Can Count On

 WPI surgical instruments are manufactured with the highest quality materials and craftsmanship to provide you with reliable instruments at a cost-effective price.
-We offer a wide variety of instruments, including surgical kits.
-Whether you are looking for a pair of quality European surgical instruments, marine grade stainless steel forceps or precision American made scissors, the quality of our surgical instruments is backed by our 100% satisfaction guarantee.
+We offer a wide variety of surgical tools, including surgical kits.
+Whether you are looking for a pair of quality European surgical tools, marine grade stainless steel forceps or precision American made scissors, the quality of our surgical instruments is backed by our 100% satisfaction guarantee.

 - Carbon Fiber Tipped Forceps